How to Install Elasticsearch on Ubuntu Linux

 sudo apt install elasticsearch

-After installing the Elasticsearch package, you can use the commands below to make sure it automatically starts up when the server boots up and start immediately.
+After installing the Elasticsearch package, you can use the commands below to ensure it automatically starts when the server boots up and starts immediately.

 sudo systemctl start elasticsearch.service